Home/Blog/Health Conditions/Disorder & Deficiency/What Are the Different Types of Constipation? Causes and Treatments

 • Adjunctive Therapies: Therapies like laxatives and enemas are given for the treatment of outlet constipation.

-• Surgery: In severe cases of outlet constipation, surgery is done for the muscles around the anal sphincter.
+• Surgery: In severe cases of outlet constipation, surgery is performed for the muscles around the anal sphincter.

 2) Secondary Constipation